-As the governing authority of the parishes, for reporting purposes, the Concordia Parish Police Jury and the Catahoula Parish Police Jury are the financial reporting entities for Concordia and Catahoula Parishes.
+As the governing authority of the parish, for reporting purposes, the Caldwell Parish Police Jury is the financial reporting entity for Caldwell Parish.
 The financial reporting entity consists of (a) the primary government (police jury), (b) organizations for which primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.

-Governmental Accounting Standards Board (GASB) Statement No. 14 established criteria for determining which component units should be considered part of the Concordia Parish Police Jury for financial reporting purposes.
+Governmental Accounting Standards Board (GASB) Statement No. 14 established criteria for determining which component units should be considered part of the Caldwell Parish Police Jury for financial reporting purposes.
 The basic criterion for including a potential component unit within the reporting entity is financial responsibility.
 The GASB has set forth criteria to be considered in determining financial accountability.
 This criteria includes:

 - 1. Appointing a voting majority of an organization's governing body, and: - a.
-The ability of the district attorney to impose its will on that organization and/or
+The ability of the district attorney to impose its will on that organization and/or - b.
+The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the district attorney.